zdravoj/chess-app/README.md

 ## Controls

 Use mouse to move pieces.
-Press 't' to change theme (green, brown, blue, gray) Press 'r' to restart the game.
+Press 't' to change theme (green, brown, blue, gray).
+Press 'r' to restart the game.

 ## Install & Running the Game